 If you are at fault in a car accident and injuries are caused to those in your vehicle as well as other road users then they may be eligible to make a claim against your insurance policy.
 If you are injured in a collision and the person responsible is uninsured you maybe able to claim through the Motor Insurance Bureau.

 When you use our personal injury solicitors to make your claim, you can rest assured that they have the experience (up to 30 years in some cases) and knowledge to be able to handle Aviva car insurance whiplash claims in a way which could mean you’ll receive the correct level of compensation for your injuries.

-However, from the FCA’s research and our own experience, we recommend using one of our no win no fee solicitors to represent you.
+As such, we recommend using one of our No Win No Fee solicitors to represent you.
 They have the knowledge to know when an offer isn’t fair.
 Furthermore, they’ll ensure you have the right medical evidence to support your claim and to be able to justify why the insurer should compensate you correctly.